 A glioma is a brain tumor originating from the glial cells that support and nourish neurons in the brain.

 Gliomas account for about 25 percent of childhood cancers.
 Most gliomas are highly treatable and curable.
-Pilocytic astrocytoma, the most common type of glioma, has more than a 90 percent
+Pilocytic astrocytoma, the most common type of glioma, has more than

 At Dana-Farber/Boston Children's Cancer and Blood Disorders Center, we bring together experts in pediatric neurology, pathology, and surgery in our Brain Tumor Center.
 The combined